What is Dandruff?

 Hormone Imbalance and Dandruff

 Male hormones, or androgens, are thought to contribute to this condition because it occurs more often in men.
-This is not to say that women can’t suffer from it too!
+This is not to say that women can’t suffer from it, too!
 Androgens increase oil production in the skin, including the scalp.
 Increased oil production feeds bacteria and yeast on the skin and the scalp, resulting in acne and dandruff.
 Hormone blood tests may not show hormones that are blatantly outside the lab average range, but even high normal levels can cause excess oil to be produced.
-How do we address this imbalance?
-I would measure levels of DHEAs, total testosterone, and DHT.
-If these are high, or high normal, the solution is to improve your diet and lifestyle.
-Minerals like zinc can help hormone balance and help your immune system to work better to tackle bacteria and yeast.
-In addition, I may select herbs to help balance your hormones and lower excess androgens.

 Food Sensitivities and Dandruff

-Food sensitivities are mild allergies to foods that you may not even realize exist.
-They are not life-threatening because they are caused by a different antibody from the one that causes peanut or anaphylactic-type allergies.
-The antibody that causes severe food allergies is called IgE.
-This type of food allergy is readily identifiable because the reaction is intense and immediate, and requires medical attention.
-Food sensitivities, on the other hand, are a milder, delayed reaction to food.
+On the other hand, food sensitivities are a milder, delayed reaction to food.
 The symptoms that are caused by food sensitivities may include skin rashes, acne, dry, irritated, flaky skin, eczema, psoriasis, constipation, bloating, gas, diarrhea, fatigue, IBS, headaches, sinus problems, and joint pain.
 The most efficient way to determine which foods your body creates IgG antibodies to is through IgG food allergy blood testing.
-This test uses a well-recognized method called ELISA testing to check your blood for IgG antibodies to either 96 foods ($245) or 184 foods ($455).
+This test uses a well-recognized method called ELISA testing to check your blood for IgG antibodies to 96 foods ($245) or 184 foods ($455).
 This test may be covered through your insurance, about half of the time people do get it covered by their insurance.

-If you need help with dandruff, or any other health issue no matter how big or small, call me at 416-481-0222.
+If you need help with dandruff or any other health issue, no matter how big or small, call me at 416-481-0222.
 I can help you get the best natural treatment.

 Authored by Dr. Pamela Frank, BSc(Hons), Naturopathic Doctor